-Legal advice confirms that, although the case was initially brought in relation to the Firefighters' and Judicial schemes, the court's decision reads across to all public sector schemes.
-As a result of this decision, the government will be required to provide a remedy that compensates all scheme members in relation to that discrimination and to eliminate future discrimination.
+Legal advice confirmed that, although the case was initially brought in relation to the Firefighters' and Judicial schemes, the court's decision reads across to all public sector schemes.
+As a result of this decision, the government was required to provide a remedy that compensated all scheme members in relation to that discrimination and to eliminate future discrimination.